-Endodontic therapy is a sequence of treatment for the “Pulp of a Tooth” or “Root Canals”, which results in the elimination of infection and protection of the tooth/root from future invasion.
+Endodontic therapy is a course of treatment meant for the Pulp of a Tooth Root Canal, which ultimately eliminates the infection and protects your tooth/root from expected invasion.

 Did you know that some of the most severe diseases such as diabetes and heart disease are related to poor oral hygiene?
 Poor oral hygiene increases the risk of bacterial infection in the bloodstream.
 Though natural remedies help treat superficial infections, the dentist’s expertise is required for the complete treatment of the infection.
 Root canal treatment in Delhi is a procedure performed by dentists to treat tooth decay and infection.